 Yes, many covers have built-in lifting keys, and for those that don’t we also supply lifting keys.
 However, the best way to obtain easy access is to have a bespoke, hinged manhole cover.
 We also offer spring and gas assisted lifting.

 Here at Recessed Manhole Covers, part of EcoGrid Ltd, our highest priority is the innovation and development of new and existing products with a continued dedication to the highest standards of quality and customer service.
 With an ever increasing focus on environmental issues, our Research & Development Team support the launch of a growing number of new products to the industry with many products independently certified to British, European and International standards.

 Alongside our standard product portfolio we have the capability and capacity to create bespoke, individual products as well as component parts.
 If you are interested in this service please contact one of our sales team to discuss your requirements.
 We also have the facilities to carry out product development and testing on your behalf.
 Costs for this may be applicable, but could be waived if manufactured by us and the item is purchased.

-Delivery lead times for stock items are 3 to 5 working days and we offer a 1 to 2 working days express option.
+Delivery lead times for stock items are 2-3 working days standard and we offer a next working days.